 brand: Brand -

-color: ColorThe primary color must be listed first
+color: ColorMain color listed first

 -